seiKiMo-Inc/Laudiolin/README.md

 ### Building From Source

+- run `npm i` to install all dependencies
 - run `npm run package` for a `release` build
 - run `npm run package -- --debug` for a `debug` build